Research and Development (R&D) Graduate programme

 What to expect in a Bioscience placement

-Applicants who are applying to our Bioscience interviews should have a knowledge of the biology, biochemistry and pharmacology applied in drug discovery.
+Applicants who are applying to our Bioscience programme should have a knowledge of the biology, biochemistry and pharmacology applied in drug discovery.
 They should have passion for research as well as an understanding of the techniques used to identify and validate new targets, assessing the efficacy and safety of compounds and progressing these towards the clinic.
 You will have a wide variety of placements to choose from which will allow you to hone your current skills as well as develop new ones.
-The majority of placements are wet lab based, although there will also be opportunities to gain experience outside of the lab with computations/bioinformatics projects or working with our early clinical teams.
+The majority of placements are wet lab based, although there will also be opportunities to gain experience outside of the lab with computationals/bioinformatics projects or working with our early clinical teams or regulatory affairs.
 The variety of placements on offer is wide and will vary by the site you are applying to and the departments and therapy areas which are based there.
 Below are just a few example of recent placements our bioscience graduates have completed:

 - Using RNA interference and high content microscopy for the validation & characterization of a new target